Protecting Customers, Powering the Future

 Doubling down on reliability

 DTE has enough energy capacity to reliably serve the demand of all customers.
-As an added safeguard, DTE is including special contracts for renewable energy, Demand Response programs and battery storage as needed — which the data center customer will pay for — to protect and promote continued reliable service for all.
+As an added safeguard, DTE is including special contracts for renewable energy, Demand Response programs and battery storage — paid for by the data centers.

 Michigan law requires that DTE complies with the state’s nation-leading clean energy standard and renewable energy targets.
 Bringing data centers of this size onto DTE’s electric system means more renewables and more battery storage — paid for by the data centers.
 This will accelerate DTE’s development of clean, renewable energy and help DTE meet the state’s requirement of 50% renewable energy generation by 2030 and 60% by 2035.